nuxy/bittrex_autotrader/README.md

 Once an order has completed, the script will again retrieve the latest market rates and submit a new order of the opposite type.

 If an order is cancelled (via the Bittrex Web UI), the script will recalculate based on the latest market rates and submit an order of the same type.

+If the script is stopped and re-run while an order is outstanding, it will resume monitoring and continue as normal once the order is completed or cancelled.

 ### Running as a service